ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## ToDo

--   redo wikitext103 tokenization again
+-   be able to pretrain in pt
 -   train (pre and finetune) on wikitext, pg19, and writingprompts
     -   train tokenizer
     -   pretrain on wikitext2/103, writingprompts, and pg-19
-        -   prelim writingprompt experiments are good
+        -   prelim experiments are good
+        -   wikitext is slightly harder to tell
+            -   no real transformer experiments available
 -   create and validate new lms
 -   get framework ready for quickly running large scale experiments then reapply for tfrc
     -   openwebtext